GSA/challenges-and-prizes/_historical-challenges/digital-innovation--strategy-hack-a-thon.md

-  any commercial advertising or similar promotions in a manner that states or implies that the product or service being used is endorsed or preferred by GSA or any other element of the federal government, or that the federal government considers it to be superior to other products or services.
-The intent of this policy is to prevent the appearance of federal government bias toward any one product or service.
-Participants agree that GSA’s trademarks, logos, service marks, trade names, or the fact that GSA awarded a prize to a Participant, shall not be used by the Participant to imply direct GSA endorsement of Participant or Participant’s submission.
-Both Participants and GSA may list the other party’s name in a publicly available customer or other list so long as the name is not displayed in a more prominent fashion than any other third party name.    <strong>PRIZES:
+  any commercial advertising or similar promotions in a manner that states or implies that the product or service being used is endorsed or preferred by GSA or any other element of the federal government, or that the federal government considers it to be superior to other products or services.</p><p>The intent of this policy is to prevent the appearance of federal government bias toward any one product or service.
+Participants agree that GSA’s trademarks, logos, service marks, trade names, or the fact that GSA awarded a prize to a Participant, shall not be used by the Participant to imply direct GSA endorsement of Participant or Participant’s submission.</p><p>Both Participants and GSA may list the other party’s name in a publicly available customer or other list so long as the name is not displayed in a more prominent fashion than any other third party name.    <strong>PRIZES:
   </strong>GSA may award up to three team prizes $1,000 to each member of a winning